CriminalPancake/void-stranger-ap/README.md

 sequence.

 ## Future Plans
-1. Fixing the Endless Void rod issue

-2. Support for characters other than Gray, more on that in #3
+1. Support for characters other than Gray, more on that in #2

-3. More Goals, I'm thinking the normal ending for all three characters.
+2. More Goals, I'm thinking the normal ending for all three characters.
 Perhaps Bee's Stinky Hole would be a good short goal.
 Additionally, a MacGuffin oriented goal seems fitting.
 Carcass ending seems like a pretty bad goal in my opinion, requires exactly one item and its annoying to reach unless you play as Cif.

-4. Add an option for all kinds of shortcuts being accounted for in logic with brandsanity
+3. Add an option for all kinds of shortcuts being accounted for in logic with brandsanity

-5. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
+4. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as locations, but not both.
 There are already way too many locust items in the pool as it is.

-6. Making the void more convenient to traverse, by adding reset function to menu and more liberal manipulation of locusts.
+5. Making the void more convenient to traverse via more liberal manipulation of locusts.

-7. Saving most recent connection details used.
+6. Saving most recent connection details used.

-8. Reworking the constant network event debug message to be more detailed and readable

 ## Special Thanks